 WHERE WE WORK

-Northern Uganda has endured decades of violence, displacement, and neglect.
-From 1986 to 2006, the brutal conflict with the Lord’s Resistance Army (LRA) forced more than 1.8 million people into camps for internally displaced people (IDPs).
-They spent years unable to farm, earn a living, or live with dignity.
-Communities were torn apart, families were broken, and generations of children were raised in poverty and fear.
+Northern Uganda has lived through decades of violence, displacement and neglect.
+From 1986 to 2006, a brutal conflict with the Lord’s Resistance Army (LRA) forced more than 1.8 million people into camps for internally displaced people.
+For twenty years families were unable to farm, earn a living or live with dignity.
+Communities were torn apart, and generations of children grew up knowing only poverty and fear.

-During those years, social structures collapsed, knowledge stopped being passed from one generation to the next, land was lost, and access to education and healthcare disappeared.
-When the camps finally disbanded and people went home, they faced the enormous task of rebuilding their lives from nothing.
+During those years social systems collapsed.
+Knowledge stopped being passed from one generation to the next, land ownership was lost, and access to education and healthcare disappeared.
+When peace came and the camps finally disbanded, people went home to empty land and broken livelihoods.
+They had to start again with nothing.

 Parabongo